Phenomenological study of two minor zeros in neutrino mass matrix using trimaximal mixing: Results and discussion

 We show the variation of neutrino masses $m_1$, $m_2$ and $m_3$ as a function of $\phi$ in Fig~\ref{fig:3a} and Fig.~\ref{fig:4a} for TM$_1$ and TM$_2$ mixing matrix, respectively.
 It shows normal mass ordering for both TM$_1$ and TM$_2$ mixing matrix.
 In Fig~\ref{fig:3b} and Fig.~\ref{fig:4b}, we show the variation of $\sum m_i$ as a function of $\phi$.
 The correlation of $M_{ee}$ and $\sum m_i$ for TM$_1$ and TM$_2$ mixing matrix are shown in Fig.~\ref{fig:3c} and Fig.~\ref{fig:4c}, respectively.
 In Fig.~\ref{fig:3d} and Fig.~\ref{fig:4d}, we have shown the correlation of $m_{\nu}$ with $\sum m_i$ for TM$_1$ and TM$_2$ mixing matrix, respectively.
 The variation of Majorana phases $\alpha$ and $\beta$ as a function of $\phi$ is shown in Fig.~\ref{fig:3e} and Fig.~\ref{fig:3f} for TM$_1$ mixing matrix and in Fig.~\ref{fig:4e} and Fig.~\ref{fig:4f} for TM$_2$ mixing matrix, respectively.

 The best fit values and the corresponding $3\sigma$ allowed ranges of the absolute neutrino mass scale, the effective Majorana neutrino mass, the effective electron anti-neutrino mass and CP violating phases $\alpha$ and $\beta$ are listed in Table.~\ref{tab:4}.
 It is observed that the CP violating Majorana phases $\alpha$ and $\beta$ are restricted to two regions.
-The best fit values of $\alpha$ and $\beta$ are obtained to be $\pm 9.28$ and $\pm 33.48$, respectively for TM$_1$ mixing matrix and for TM$_2$ mixing matrix the best fit values of $\alpha$ and $\beta$ are $\pm 6.62$ and $\pm 16.46$, respectively.
-The upper bound of $M_{ee}$ obtained for this class is of $\mathcal O(10^{-2})$ and is within the sensitivity reach of neutrinoless double beta decay, The upper bound on the effective electron anti-neutrino mass $m_{\nu}<0.012\,{\rm eV}$ is beyond the reach of current $\beta$ decay experiments.
+For TM$_1$ mixing matrix, the best fit values of $\alpha$ and $\beta$ are obtained to be $\pm 9.28$ and $\pm 33.48$, respectively.
+Similarly, for the TM$_2$ mixing matrix, the best fit values of $\alpha$ and $\beta$ are found to be $\pm 6.62$ and $\pm 16.46$, respectively.
+The upper bound of $M_{ee}$ obtained for this class is of $\mathcal O(10^{-2})$ and is within the sensitivity reach of neutrinoless double beta decay.
+The upper bound on the effective electron anti-neutrino mass $m_{\nu}<0.012\,{\rm eV}$ is beyond the reach of current $\beta$ decay experiments.